bjpop/gurita/docsrc/line.rst

  --colwrap INT

-Line plots can be further divided into facets, generating a matrix of line plots, where a numerical value is further categorised by up to 2 more categorical features.
+Line plots can be further divided into facets, generating a matrix of line plots, where a numerical value is further categorised by up to 2 more categorical columns.

-See the :doc:`facet documentation <facets/>` for more information on this feature.
+See the :doc:`facet documentation <facets/>` for more information on this column.

-The following command creates a faceted line plot where the ``event`` feature is used to determine the facet columns:
+The following command creates a faceted line plot where the ``event`` column is used to determine the facet columns:

 .. code-block:: bash